reed9999/gdelt-demo/README.md

 For the main showcase, [start
 here](https://github.com/reed9999/gdelt-demo/blob/master/Start_here.ipynb).
 You can view it in Jupyter Notebook or at that link.

+This is an early-stage demo project to show how data science can be applied to the Global Database of Events, Language and Tone (GDELT), a multi-terabyte dataset of world events.
+From this analysis I expect to derive insights into how nations and societies interact, particularly in predicting precursors to violence that may not be obvious.

+This project is exploratory, in the sense that I'm still getting a feel for the capabilities of the GDELT data.

-This is an early-stage demo project to showcase my competency in Python and in data science; at the same time it has been a platform to build skills in AWS (and soon, Google Query as needed for real-time GDELT v.2), including Hadoop and to an extent Spark.
+It showcases my competency in Python and in data science, and has been a platform to build skills in AWS (and soon, Google Query as needed for real-time GDELT v.2), including Hadoop and to an extent Spark.
 So far I have examples of analytics involving classification, using decision trees, *k* nearest neighbors, simple vector machines, and random forests.
 I also have an example of linear regression.
 As this project progresses, it will more extensively showcase a full data science life-cycle, but the pieces are already there in some form: exploratory analysis, hypothesis testing, data wrangling/data munging, modeling, and drawing conclusions.

-GDELT is a multi-terabyte dataset of world events that, in its latest versions, is updated often and to a high granularity.
-This project is exploratory, in the sense that I'm still getting a feel for the capabilities of the GDELT data.
-In general, I'm interested in predicting precursors of violence, in media coverage of world events, and in network characteristics of how countries relate.

 For [other projects in my showcase](https://github.com/reed9999/gdelt-demo/blob/master/readme_more.md#rest-of-showcase), a task list for this project, and other info, see readme\_more.md.